mtl-brainhack-school-2018/GuidoGuberman/README.md

-Creating precise and reliable fMRI-based ROIs for track filtering
+Creating precise and reliable fMRI-based ROIs for tract filtering
 ================================================================================

 ## Background